Architecture (MArch) (RIBA Pt II)

 Course content

 The course fosters diversity of choice, interpretation and approach, whether in design projects or more academic research.
-The former focuses on sophisticated design programmes (in formal, technical, professional or urban terms) that demand rigour and self-criticism.
+The former focuses on sophisticated design programmes (informal, technical, professional or urban terms) that demand rigour and self-criticism.
 The latter focuses on your major dissertation, an extended piece of specialised research into architecture and its historical or theoretical contexts.

-The course has three main objectives: to develop your design ability through project-based experimentation; to present an evaluation and critique of your coursework within a broad cultural context, and in light of technical, economic and legal constraints; and to promote the articulate explanation and representation of quality and value in design projects.
+The course has three main objectives: to develop your design ability through project-based experimentation; to present an evaluation and critique of your coursework within a broad cultural context, and in light of technical, economic and legal constraints; to promote the articulate explanation and representation of quality and value in design projects.

 Information for international students

-If your first language is not English, you will need an IELTS score of 7.0, with a minimum of 6.5 in all components.
+If your first language is not English you should have an IELTS 6.5 with at least 6.5 in writing and no element below 6.0.

 Fees and funding